hove-io/navitia/documentation/slate/source/includes/apis.md

 <a name="departures"></a>Departures
 -----------------------------------

-As known as `/departures` service.
+Also known as `/departures` service.

 This api retrieves a list of departures from a datetime of a selected object.
 Departures are ordered chronologically in ascending order.